 Those looking to close the gap and jump from a non-technical background to data science and related fields, do not fret!
 These tips will guide you on how to get a foot in the door and stay at the top of recruiter’s minds when new and competitive job opportunities pop up.

-Here’s how to get into data science from a non-technical background:
+Here’s how to get into data science from a non-technical background or technical background:

 Since data science is such a wide field, streamlining your ideal job role and working towards it, will allow you to set goals and eliminate skills you may not need at this point in your journey.